Skip to main content

 Preparing to return home

-Travel: When the recipient rides in the car, keep the vehicle windows up and set the heat or air conditioning to recirculate the inside air instead of pulling in outside air.
+When the recipient rides in the car, keep the vehicle windows up and set the heat or air conditioning to recirculate the inside air instead of pulling in outside air.
 This is particularly important when driving past construction sites, which can throw fungal spores into the air.

 • No visitors beyond caretakers should be allowed in the home, especially children, as they are often exposed to illness at school, and may be contagious.

-• If household members get sick, they should avoid direct care of the recipient, touching the recipient (unless they've washed their hands immediately), being within six feet (coughing distance) of the baby, and should wear a mask.
+• If household members get sick, they should avoid direct care of the recipient, touching the recipient (unless they've washed their hands immediately), being within six feet (coughing distance) of the recipient, and should wear a mask.

-Food preparation: Keep these food-related recommendations in mind.
+Keep these food-related recommendations in mind.

 • The recipient should only consume jarred foods or foods that have been fully cooked.
 They should not eat raw vegetables or fruit.